redsach/redsach.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am space scientist and JSPS postdoctoral research fellow (研究員) at the National Institute of Polar Research (国立極地研究所).
 I have a PhD in space physics from the UCL Mullard Space Science Laboratory and I am a former research intern at the NASA Jet Propulsion Laboratory.
-In 2023 I was awarded the _Alan Johnstone Prize for Oustanding Scientific Achievement_.
+In 2023 I was awarded the _Alan Johnstone Prize for Outstanding Scientific Achievement_.

 ### Research Interests
 * Earth's _F_ region ionosphere & aurora